 A new poll commissioned by the International Rescue Committee (IRC) shows that Democrats and Republicans are united in their desire to end U.S. support to fueling conflict and humanitarian catastrophe.
 Learn more and take action.

-Update Dec 13, 2018: Today, the U.S. Senate voted to invoke the War Powers Resolution to end U.S. support to the Saudi- and Emirati-led coalition in the war in Yemen.
-This historic vote comes a day after peace talks in Sweden between Yemen’s warring parties, a testament to mounting international pressure for an end to the war and the world’s worst humanitarian crisis.
+Update: On December 13, 2018, the U.S. Senate voted to invoke the War Powers Resolution to end U.S. support to the Saudi- and Emirati-led coalition in the war in Yemen.
+This historic vote came a day after peace talks in Sweden between Yemen’s warring parties, a testament to mounting international pressure for an end to the war and the world’s worst humanitarian crisis.

 What is happening in Yemen?